mape2k/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

       cumulus@switch:~$ net add bgp autonomous-system 65101
       ```

-    - To use auto BGP to assign an ASN automatically on a leaf:
+    - To use auto BGP to assign an ASN automatically on the leaf:

       ```
       cumulus@switch:~$ net add bgp auto leaf
       ```

-      To use auto BGP to assign an ASN automatically on a spine:

-      ```
-      cumulus@switch:~$ net add bgp auto spine
-      ```

-      The auto BGP leaf and spine keywords are only used to configure the ASN.
+      The auto BGP `leaf` keyword is only used to configure the ASN.
 The configuration files and `net show` commands display the ASN number only.

 2. Assign the router ID.